ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 Skin in the Game: Hidden Asymmetries in Daily Life - Nassim Nicholas Taleb

 How Not to Be Wrong: The Power of Mathematical Thinking - Jordan Ellenberg

+The Power of Myth - Joseph Campbell

+The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers - Ben Horowitz

+The Four Steps to the Epiphany - Steve Blank

+Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried

 ## Every book I have read since May 2016